 (C) Y's consolidation or amalgamation with, or merger with or into, or transfer of all or substantially all of its assets to, or reorganization, reincorporation, or reconstitution in or as, another entity, or entering into any agreement providing for any of the actions described above;

-(iii) Section 3(c) is hereby amended: (i) with respect to Party A and to Party B, by limiting the definition of "Affiliate" to "None" and (ii) to the extent that the representation in Section 3(c) relates to each party, such representation, when made or deemed repeated, shall be as of the date of each Annual Consolidated Financial Statement.

-(iv) Section 4(c) is hereby amended by replacing the words "to which it may be subject" with the words "to which it is subject."
+(iii) Section 4(c) is hereby amended by replacing the words "to which it may be subject" with the words "to which it is subject."

-(v) Section 5(a)(iii)(1) is hereby deemed to include the breach by the party or any Credit Support Provider of any representation, warranty or covenant set forth in any Credit Support Document.
+(iv) Section 5(a)(iii)(1) is hereby deemed to include the breach by the party or any Credit Support Provider of any representation, warranty or covenant set forth in any Credit Support Document.

-(vi) Section 5(a)(iii)(3) is hereby amended by adding in the first line thereof after the word "rejects," the following: "or amends or modifies without the consent of the other party,".
+(v) Section 5(a)(iii)(3) is hereby amended by adding in the first line thereof after the word "rejects," the following: "or amends or modifies without the consent of the other party,".

-(vii) The introductory paragraph of Section 5(a)(viii) is hereby amended by adding the words "or reorganizes, reincorporates or reconstitutes into or as," in the third line thereof after the words "its assets to," and by adding the words ", reorganization, reincorporation, reconstitution" in the third line thereof after the word "merger."
+(vi) The introductory paragraph of Section 5(a)(viii) is hereby amended by adding the words "or reorganizes, reincorporates or reconstitutes into or as," in the third line thereof after the words "its assets to," and by adding the words ", reorganization, reincorporation, reconstitution" in the third line thereof after the word "merger."